IuriiSl/sequence_processing/README.md

 ### `custom_random_forest.py`

-* Custom `RandomForestClassifier` with the ability to to determine the number of processes running in parallel
+* Custom `RandomForestClassifier` with the ability to determine the number of processes running in parallel

 ### `test_bioinformatics_box.py`